iamandreatonina/Computational_Microbial_Genomics/README.md

-# Computational Microbiomal Genomics project
+# Computational Microbial Genomics project

-Project for the course of Laboratory of Computational Microbial Genomics held by professor Nicola Segata, Mireia Valles Colomer and Francesco Asnicar (A.Y.
+Project for the course of Laboratory of Computational Microbial Genomics held by professor Nicola Segata, Mireia Valles Colomer, and Francesco Asnicar (A.Y.
 2022-2023).

 Topic: Analysis of an uSGB

-uSGB : SGB15132
+uSGB: SGB15132

 Project developed by:
   * Andrea Tonina  [@iamandreatonina](https://github.com/iamandreatonina)